Berta Golahny: Biography

-From 1959 to 2001, she taught at the Cambridge Center for Adult Education.
+From 1959 to 2001, Golahny taught at the Cambridge Center for Adult Education.
 The Center now gives an annual award in her honor.
-She exhibited in the US and other countries in several hundred juried and invitational shows, and was very well reviewed.
-Today her work is held in private collections in America, France, and Israel, and in museums including the Fogg Art Museum at Harvard University, the Boston Athenaeum, the Wichita Art Museum, the Williams College Art Museum, the Palmer Museum of Art at Penn State University, the Ackland Art Museum at the University of North Carolina at Chapel Hill, and the E. J. Pratt Library at the University of Toronto.
+She exhibited in the US and other countries in several hundred juried and invitational shows.
+Today, her work is held in private collections in America, Canada, France, and Israel, and in the permanent collections of institutions including the Fogg Museum at Harvard University, the Boston Athenaeum, the Williams College Museum of Art, the Frances Lehman Loeb Center for the Arts at Vassar College, the Palmer Museum of Art at Penn State University, the University of Iowa, the Detroit Institute of Art, the Baltimore Museum of Art, the Ackland Art Museum at the University of North Carolina at Chapel Hill, the Wichita Art Museum, and the E. J. Pratt Library at the University of Toronto.

 Golahny used the traditional media of etching, wood engraving, and woodcut.
 She experimented with monotype, with different ways of biting the plate, and with electric tools to incise lines upon zinc and copper plates.

-Artists with whom Golahny found affinity include Max Beckmann, Paul Cézanne, Wassily Kandinsky, Paul Klee, Franz Marc, and Nicolas de Staël.
+Artists with whom Golahny found affinity include Michelangelo, Picasso, Paul Cézanne, Max Beckmann, Wassily Kandinsky, Paul Klee, Franz Marc, and Nicolas de Staël.

-Golahny’s earliest work uses a darker palette and rougher line than her later work.
-This early work, such as Street Car Scene, reflects city life in Detroit, New York City, and Chicago: people on buses or trains, workers in factories, and children at play.
+Golahny's early paintings feature a darker palette and rougher line than her later paintings.
+Much of her early work, such as Street Car Scene, reflects city life in Detroit, New York City, and Chicago: people on buses or trains, workers in factories, and children at play.
+She blended the abstract and the figurative, often in a given work.
+Portraiture, including self-portraiture, was a lifelong interest, even as she explored the role of the individual in history and in the cosmos.
 One series of works, begun around 1964 with a multi-block color woodcut, was titled Landscape of Man in Nuclear Age.
 The series continued in intaglio, painting, wood engraving, and copper engraving, and was completed in 1988.
 Golahny repeatedly portrayed human suffering, as in a series of works on the Holocaust.